pseale/hot-takes-blog/content/posts/confession.md

 +++
 title = "Confessions: I Used to Hold Many Bad Opinions.
-Featuring: XHTML Compliance, TDD, DDD, Microservices, and More!" tags = [] date = "2021-12-01" draft = true
+Featuring: XHTML, TDD, DDD, Microservices, and More!" tags = [] date = "2021-12-01" draft = true